-- Similarly there is the British WWE cruiserweight wrestler Jack Gallagher where the second G is silent (which is actually the correct, Irish way to pronounce Gallagher.)
+- Conversely, there is the British WWE cruiserweight wrestler Jack Gallagher where the second G is silent (which is actually the correct, Irish way to pronounce Gallagher.)

 - In a writing example, Japanese pro wrestling has the custom of some wrestlers writing down their ring names in all caps, which means they are using the "American letters" instead of kanji to distinguish themselves.
 In the past, this symbolised reject towards the native alphabet and thus it was a clear heel act, but nowadays this has been forgotten and wrestlers do it because it is cool.
 Examples are KENTA (Kenta Kobayashi), KUSHIDA (Yujiro Kushida), CIMA (Nobuhiko Oshima), TARU (Yoshikazu Taru), SUGI (Takuya Sugi).
 There are also mixed examples like TAKA Michinoku or NOSAWA Rongai who write a part of their names in foreign letters and the rest in kanji.
 Nowadays, stables are also using all caps, such as BULLET CLUB and TIME SPLITTERS.

 - Subverted with Dragon Gate wrestler Gamma, who writes his name in foreign letters but not in all caps.